eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

 a playbook is meant to.
 Take the task "Place nginx config file".
 It calls Ansible's :bash:`template` module, which creates a file based on a Jinja2 template.
-Hence, one could either use templates alongside bash, which becomes complex and difficult to maintain really fast, use an exernal software to parse them, like ruby :bash:`erb` or python + Jinja2, or manage static files.
+Hence, one could either use templates alongside bash, which becomes complex and difficult to maintain really fast, use an external software to parse them, like ruby :bash:`erb` or python + Jinja2, or manage static files.
 Thereupon, additional concerns arise: how to deliver files to lbservers' hosts?, how to manage variables within them?, etc. Basically,